Give a Gift that Keeps on Giving.

 in a state of focused hyper-awareness.
 Subjects’ suggestibility does not emerge from any lack of understanding, but rather from the suppression of inhibitions.
 That might result in a stage performer making a person feel comfortable enough to cluck like a duck that thinks it’s a chicken, but for a therapist it might mean circumventing the conscious mind’s tendency to make excuses for an addiction.

 2. You cannot be hypnotized against your will.
-Although
+Although it is

 true that a hypnotized person will be more susceptible to suggestion, it’s simply not possible to force them to do something that they don’t want to do.
 Likewise, when battling a deep-set psychological issue such as a phobia or an addiction, hypnosis doesn’t work by reversing the patient’s unwanted thoughts but by gradually strengthening their resolve to silence them.